 Can I use mod_deflate to compress files on the fly?

-We have the Apache mod_deflate module available on our servers, but we don't have it set to compress files by default.
+We have the Apache mod_deflate module available on our servers, and it can be set to compress data requested from your site.

-However, if you have larger HTML, CSS or JavaScript files (bigger than, say, 20 KB on average), it can make sense to compress them on the fly.
+If you have larger HTML, CSS or JavaScript files (bigger than, say, 20 KB on average), it can help the performance of your site to enable this feature.

 The mod_deflate documentation explains how to enable and configure it, but the simplest setting is to add this to your .htaccess file as a single line: